-First line Day-to-day risk management is delegated from the Board to the Chief Executive Officer and, through a system of delegated authorities and limits, to business managers.
-Second line Risk oversight is provided by the Chief Risk Officer and supported by the specialist Risk Management and Compliance functions across Standard Life group as well as committees such as the Ireland ERMC and the Risk Committee.
+First line Second line Third line Day-to-day risk management is delegated from the Board to the Chief Executive Officer and, through a system of delegated authorities and limits, to business managers.
+Risk oversight is provided by the Chief Risk Officer and supported by the specialist Risk Management and Compliance function as well as committees such as the Ireland ERMC and the Risk Committee.
 The majority of members of the Ireland ERMC are senior first line representatives.
 Independent oversight is provided by non-executive directors at the Risk Committee.
-Third line Independent verification of the adequacy and effectiveness of the internal risk and control management systems is provided by our Internal Audit function.
+Independent verification of the adequacy and effectiveness of the internal risk and control management systems is provided by our Internal Audit function.
 This is independent from all other operational functions.
-It operates subject to supervision and challenge by the Audit Committee. -- -- --
+It operates subject to supervision and challenge by the Audit Committee.